 Velvet and lace add an elegant, creepy edge to the festivities.

-I stock up on pillar candles and dollar store glass containers and cylinder vases for my Halloween tablescapes.
+Stock up on pillar candles and dollar store glass containers and cylinder vases.

 Glitter, black beans, candy corn or water dyed with food coloring make great filler choices.

-Another dollar store run for Spanish moss, red apples and glow-in-the-dark insects, and you’re set.
+Fly on over to your local dollar store for Spanish moss, red apples and glow-in-the-dark insects, and you’re set.

-I hope one or more of these Halloween decorating ideas offers inspiration for your Halloween haunted or not so haunted house soiree.
+These are just a few Halloween decorating ideas I have in my trick-or-treat bag.
+I hope one or more offers inspiration for your Halloween haunted or not so haunted house soiree.